DancerVlt69/atm-SlabsNstairs/README.md

 Slabs 'n Stairs contains right now:

-* Slabs and Stairs of
+* Slabs and Stairs for
     - polished / Andesite, Diorite, Granite
     - Blackstone
     - a lot of DeepSlate